hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 for both authoritative servers and validating clients.
 Specifically, there is a non trivial complexity in finding matching NSEC3 records to randomly generated prefixes within a DNS zone.
 NSEC mitigates this concern.
-If NSEC3 must be used, then an iterations count of 0 SHOULD be used to alleviate computational burdens.
+If NSEC3 must be used, then an iterations count of 0 MUST be used to alleviate computational burdens.
+Please note that extra iteration counts other than 0 increase impact of resource CPU-exhausting DoS attacks, and also increase risk of interoperability problems.

 Note that deploying NSEC with minimally covering NSEC records [RFC4470] also incurs a cost, and zone owners should measure the